newatoms/guides/style-your-files/readme.md

 These are separated because they need different mental models to think about them, additionally it makes it easy to find where something is.

-The separation is successful when we can change the markup without changing the style, the style without changing the logic etcetera.
+The separation is successful when we can change the markup without changing the style, the style without changing the logic et cetera.

 ## Markup: Structure